Isaak-Malers/entropy-analysis/README.md

 There is something else interesting around 2012.
 As the housing market picked back up, we see two distinct "groups" form in the entropy.
 I suspect the algorithm has identified how some markets recovered differently than others here, and it has left an artifact in the entropy plot there.
 ![What happened in 2012?
 Different markets recovered differently?](readme_assets/housing-split-recovery.png)

 These examples show how gzip entropy analysis can take arbitrary data across more than 2 dimensions, and reduce it to a single dimension (how interesting is the data).
-Areas of the entropy chart that look interesting in 2 dimensions cna represent areas in a complex dataset that are interesting across arbitrary numbers of dimensions.
+Areas of the entropy chart that look interesting in 2 dimensions can represent areas in a complex dataset that are interesting across arbitrary numbers of dimensions.